LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

              }
 ```
 The last line means that, for the job to complete successfully, in the appeal_decision table increment, the combination (id, import_date) should be unique, and the id field should be complete.
-This is the only script you need to amend at present, but it would be good to add quality testing to other bits of the process.
+This is the only script you need to amend at present, but it would be useful to add quality testing to other bits of the process.

 ## Commit your changes in the new branch and open a pull request
 Unit tests will run automatically when you push.
 At the moment, tests are implemented for all bits of the process except from the 'parse table increments' one.